 Assignment expression: lvalue = rvalue, where lvalue can be lower-case letters, upper-case letters, # symbol, and indexed upper-case letters.
-The rvalue can be numbers, lower-case letters, other shape matching expressions and helper function calls.
+The rvalue can be numbers, lower-case letters, other shape matching expressions and helper functions.
 Assignment expressions are used during the matching process to store extra needed information to assist the shape analysis.
 The assignment expression n=previousScalar() will be explained in a SPE for the built-in function zeros after a few lines.

-SHAPE OUTPUT LIST SIDE The shape output list side contains a list of only shape expressions, specifying the shapes of the output parameters.
+e) SHAPE OUTPUT LIST SIDE: The shape output list side contains a list of only shape matching expressions, specifying the shape information of the output.

-'''

-pattern list side -> OExp_1, OExp_2, ...
+pattern_list_side -> OExp_1, OExp_2, ...
 OExp_n

-'''